When You Search “Locksmith Near Me” That’s NOT What You Get

 - Everything you see ‘above the fold’ of a Google search is paid for advertising.
 They may not be near you at all.
 Details below.

 - Google’s newest algorithm change favors small webpages.
-In Phoenix, none of the page 1 organic listings returned for search term “Phoenix locksmith” have a lock shop near you.
-They don’t have a lock shop at all.
+In Phoenix, none of the page 1 organic listings returned for search term “Phoenix locksmith near me ” will likely have a lock shop near you.
+They won’t have a locksmith shop at all.
 Details below.

 - Google Maps is showing thousands of ‘locksmiths’ that aren’t locksmiths at all, but key cutting kiosks.
 They aren’t even people.